bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `PROFB` src dst dim
+Format: `PROJB` src dst dim

-Defaults: current next last
+Defaults: rrec wrec last

 Defaults:
-`PROJB` calculates the projection of a blocked record src along dimension dim and stores the result in blocked record dst.
-If no source record is provided RNMR will prompt for it with the current read record as a default.
-The source record must be a blocked record with size greater than one in the chosen dimension.
-Additionally the source record must have a large enough NDIMX to access the record along the specified dimension.
-NDIMX is specified when the record is allocated and determines along which directions the blocked record may be accessed.
-If no destination record is provided RNMR will not prompt for it and will store the results in the next available record.
-If no dimension is passed RNMR will prompt for it with the last accessible dimensions as a default.
-The interpretation of the dim parameter is also affected by the dimension order set by `DIRB`.
-The result of the projection operation will have a size of one along the projection dimension.
-Each point in the destination record will be set to the sum of the values at that point across all of the blocks.
+`PROJB` calculates the projection of a [blocked record](sybtax#blocked_records) src along dimension dim and stores the result in blocked record dst.
+If no source [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no destination [record number](syntax#records) is specified RNMR will not prompt for it and will use the current write record pointer (as displayed and set by `PTRA`) as a default.
+The dimension to calculate the projection along is a dimension and not a direction and is not affected by `DIRB`.
+The source record must be [accessible](syntax#ndimx) along the specified dimension.
+If no dimension is specified RNMR will prompt for it with the last accessible dimension of the source record as a default.

+If the specified destination record is not free the next available record will be used and the actual destination record will be printed as an informational message.
+The destination record will have the same dimensionality and size as the source record except that the projection dimension will have size 1.
+Each point in the destination record will be set to the sum of the values at that point across all of the blocks along the specified dimension in the source record. of the blocks.
 ## PRTARG
 Print arguments